Inori-cc/Inori-cc.github.io/about/index.md

 comments: false
 ---

-Moon is a minimal, one column jekyll theme.</center>
+Moon is a minimal, one column jekyll theme.

 ## Features
 * Minimal, you can focus on your content